bezabu/bb-gp-pp4-part/README.md

 - JavaScript was used for the edit and delete buttons.
 - Python was used as the main language in which this project was coded.
 - [Django](https://www.djangoproject.com/) was the framework used to build this website.
+- [ElephantSQL](https://customer.elephantsql.com/) was used to host the database
+- [Cloudinary](https://cloudinary.com/) was used to store user uploaded images
 - [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/) was used to create and style the front end of the website.
 - [Font Awesome](https://fontawesome.com/) icons have been used for category icons, column headers and user icons.
 - [Google Fonts](https://fonts.google.com/) has been used to import the Poppins font.